Skip to main content

-Global developmental delay (GDD) is a name used to describe a baby or child who is very slow to learn how to do things.
+Global developmental delay (GDD) is a term used to describe a baby or child who is learning to do things at a slower rate than other children.
 They may not learn to use their arms and legs properly, or they may not seem to respond much to the people around them.
 They may have problems learning to talk, or learning to look after themselves or feed themselves.

 What is it like for siblings if their brother or sister has global developmental delay (GDD)?